thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-12-17-robotics-resident-catie-cuan-interaction-technology.markdown

 Over the summer Thoughtworks Arts collaborated with dancer and roboticist Catie Cuan, exploring new modes of human-robot interaction.

 {% include image file='catie-crr.jpg'
-   caption='Catie working on-site with the industrial robot arm' %}
+   alt='A woman directs an industrial robot arm which is larger than her' caption='Catie working on-site with the industrial robot arm' %}